kaviramsv/Movie-Rater/README.md

 # Movie-Rater
 This is a PERN Stack app that displays a list of movies and their corrsponding ratings.

-Th app lets user add a new movie,edit a movie ,delete a movie if there are no associated reviews and also add revivews to a particular movie.
+The app lets user add a new movie,edit a movie ,delete a movie if there are no associated reviews and also add revivews to a particular movie.

 There app uses Postgres database which serves data to a Rest API which is accessed/modified by a react front end.